nulib/humanities-open-books/_books/fair-rosamond.md

 thumbnail: #filename
 ebook:
 print:
-description: "In Fair Rosamond Virgil B. Heltzel traces the character of Rosamond Clifford, known as Fair Rosamond - which has its origins as a theme in medieval literature -through its use in poetry and plays and novels, from the Renaissance through the early twentieth century.
-Heltzel's book retains its importance today for scholars tracing certain thematic structures through all periods of literature."
 ---
+In _Fair Rosamond_, Virgil B. Heltzel traces the character of Rosamond Clifford, known as Fair Rosamond - which has its origins as a theme in medieval literature -through its use in poetry and plays and novels, from the Renaissance through the early twentieth century.
+Heltzel's book retains its importance today for scholars tracing certain thematic structures through all periods of literature.